merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![phylogenomics](images/phylogenomics-collection-mode.png)](images/phylogenomics-collection-mode.png){:.center-img .width-50}

-The tree in the middle shows the phylogenomic organization of bins we identified in the IGD.
+The tree in the middle shows the phylogenomic organization of {% include ARTIFACT name="bin" text="bins" %} we identified in the IGD.

 Now you know how to organize distantly related genomes using universally conserved genes.

 ## Chapter IV: Pangenomics

 Both phylogenomics and pangenomics are strategies under the umbrella of comparative genomics, and they are inherently very similar despite their key differences.
-In this chapter we will discuss pangenomics and use anvi'o to have a small pangenomic analysis using our famous *E. faecalis* bin we recovered from the infant gut dataset and a bunch of others from the interwebs.
+In this chapter we will discuss pangenomics and use anvi'o to have a small pangenomic analysis using our famous *E. faecalis* {% include ARTIFACT name="bin" text="bin" %} we recovered from the infant gut dataset and a bunch of others from the interwebs.

 {:.notice}
 You can find a comprehensive tutorial on the anvi'o pangenomic workflow [here]({% post_url anvio/2016-11-08-pangenomics-v2 %}){:target="_blank"}.